MernDev-Tejuu/Californium-Backend/README.md

-# Backend Program
+# Backend && Frontend
-The repository i have stored contains the backend data for your application, built using Node.js, Express, and MongoDB.
-It includes an API with various routes and middleware that facilitate communication between  application's frontend and backend.
+Repository for full-stack web app using Node.js, Express, MongoDB, and React.
+Backend includes API, routes, and user data storage.
+Frontend has 10+ modular components, Home (30 language buttons with interview questions), Login, Signup, Contact, and About pages.
+Codebase is scalable, efficient, and user-friendly.